How Your Stress May Affect Your Teen — And What You Can Do About It

 1) Be Honest

 Are you feeling tense?
 Struggling with stress?
 Be honest about it, and don’t try to cover it up.
 Your teen is wise and will know if you’re trying to pull the wool over their eyes.
 “If you’re telling them everything is going to be OK and you’ve got it all figured out, but your lip is quivering, they know you’re not quite being truthful,” says Anderson.
 “The most important thing is to be upfront and honest with your child.
 Say, ‘Mom doesn’t know everything’ or ‘Dad doesn’t have a handle on things right now’ and invite them into the conversation.”
-Let your teen know how you’ve been feeling, and ask how the past year has affected them.
+Let your teen know how you’ve been feeling, and ask how these stressful times are affecting them.
 Also, let your child know the way you’re feeling is not their fault.
 An open, candid dialogue can help you and your teen feel better and keep stress at bay.

 2) Be Gentle on Yourself

-Thanks to societal expectations, parents are supposed to be able to raise their children, navigate a once-in-a-generation pandemic, deal with the woes of remote learning, continuously hear about racial injustices across the country, and be able to keep it all together—perfectly and with ease.
-But we know that amount of pressure is bound to give anyone stress.
-Again, any anxiety, depression, or uncertainty you’re feeling at this time is warranted and understandable.
+Thanks to societal expectations, parents are supposed to be able to raise their children, navigate stresses at home or in their communities, continuously hear about racial injustices across the country, and be able to keep it all together—perfectly and with ease.
+This amount of pressure is bound to give anyone stress.
+Again, any anxiety, depression, or uncertainty you’re feeling is warranted and understandable.
 Be easy on yourself.
 You are doing the best you can.

 3) Unwind Together

 Do things with your teen that can help both of you combat stress and lift your spirits.
 Go for a walk or bike ride together.
 Take an online yoga class or practice meditation together.
 Cook dinner together followed by a funny movie or TV series.
 Find something relaxing you and your teen can do to not only boost both your moods but also give you the chance to spend quality time.